Subtracting Lists in Python

 Explanation of Code Snippet:

-• We start by defining two lists, list1 and list2.
+- We start by defining two lists,

-• Finally, we print the resulting set to see the difference.
+-operator to subtractset2fromset1.
+The result is a new set containing elements that are present inset1but not inset2. - Finally, we print the resulting set to see the difference.

 Real-World Example: Finding Unique Elements